 Sec.
-6. (a) The owner, operator, or permittee of an MSWLF containing new MSWLF units or existing MSWLF units that have a composite bottom liner system and a leachate collection system shall install a final cover system as defined in subsection (b) within one hundred eighty (180) days on any area in the MSWLF units as approved in the closure plan that:
+6. (a) The owner, operator, or permittee of an MSWLF containing new MSWLF units or existing MSWLF units that have a composite bottom liner system and a leachate collection system shall install a final cover system as defined in subsection (b) within or as approved under section 5(b) of this rule.

-(1) has received the final waste volume; or

-(2) is filled to the approved final waste elevation;
+- (1) has received the final waste volume; or - (2) is filled to the approved final waste elevation;